Welcome to Loss Doulas International® ®

 - Training for professionals, doulas, caregivers, and bereaved parents

-- Baby Loss Doula™ (also Perinatal Loss Doula™) Certification program (Pre-birth, birth planning, labor, hello and goodbye time, and discharge)and Postpartum Loss Doula™ (also Bereavement Loss Doula™) Certification program (post-birth, resources on funeral help including financial, couple and family communication, support resources, and transition into the community)
+- Baby Loss Doula™ (also Bereavement Doula™) Certification program (Pre-birth, birth planning, labor, hello and goodbye time, and discharge)and Postpartum Loss Doula™ (also Bereavement Loss Doula™) Certification program (post-birth, resources on funeral help including financial, couple and family communication, support resources, and transition into the community)

 - Supportive literature and materials.